 Visualization is often used by athletes prior to competition to mentally rehearse.
 You will often see gymnasts, before an event, with their eyes closed and with heads bobbing and weaving as they imagine their bodies moving through every step of their routine.
 Many athletes believe and research is backing up their claims that this rehearsal provides a competitive advantage.

 I visualized daily for years in my recovery from a brain injury.
 It was amazing to me that almost everything I seriously spent time visualizing eventually came to be.
 Coincidence?
 Maybe.
 Maybe not.
-(I am still visualizing a few things!)
+(I’m still visualizing a few things!)
 While the things did not come about quick enough for me most of the time, better late than never, right?
 The process helped me to learn patience.

-The images just naturally evolved as my healing progressed.
-Next, I visualized the rows of wooden cabinets housing the card catalogue filing system in the library at my elementary school – back in the dark ages when the Dewey Decimal System was still in use.
+The images naturally evolved as my healing progressed.
+Next, I visualized the rows of wooden cabinets housing the card catalog filing system in the library at my elementary school – back in the dark ages when the Dewey Decimal System was still in use.
 Although this visualization was still somewhat antiquated, it was a step up from the switchboard.
 Finally, I graduated to visualizing a computer doing a fast Google search.

 Visualization can be used for anything.
 It is a recognized mind-body therapy that is effective with any health concern especially stress-related ones.
 It has been shown to be extremely powerful in improving performance, changing behavior, or influencing an outcome.
 Visualization is being used to overcome limited thinking and increase confidence and success in many areas of life.
 It is a mental health tool that is always free and available to anyone.
 It is well suited to be used in conjunction with affirmations and meditation.

 When you cut your finger, you do not have to tell your body, step-by-step, the specific details of how to heal the wound.
 (Thank goodness!)
 It is pretty amazing that your body just knows how to do this.
-It already has the natural wisdom and power to do what is in its best interest.
-I believe that visualization allows a person to consciously direct this powerful, internal force for healing and other benefit.
+It already has a natural wisdom and power to do what is in its best interest.
+I believe that visualization allows a person to consciously direct this powerful, internal force for healing and other benefits.
 While visualization can be effective for many things; I don’t know that it is a good use of time to sit around visualizing winning the lottery.
 Sorry!